 West Virginia Homestead Exemption

-home, and many states have increased the amount of protection in recent years.
+Almost every state provides protection for equity in the family home, and many states have increased the amount of protection in recent years.
 Seven states offer unlimited protection.
 Most states are not as generous.

-New Federal Residency Requirement
+Federal Law Residency Requirement

 - WV Exemptions

 - Real or personal property used as residence to $25,000; unused portion of homestead may be applied to any property (husband & wife may double)